-- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - Identify any proposed clearing in Endangered and Of Concern regional ecosystems.
+- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
+Identify any proposed clearing of vegetation in any regional ecosystems that is an area of essential habitat.
 See Part 1 'Vegetation Management mapping' for further information on and access to vegetation management maps and data. - 3.
-Demonstrate how total clearing of Endangered regional ecosystems and Of Concern regional ecosystems combined will not exceed the areas in reference table 1 of the code being: - a. for dense and mid-dense regional ecosystems 0.5 hectares; - b. for sparse and very sparse regional ecosystems 2 hectares; and - c. for grassland regional ecosystems 5 hectares.
+Demonstrate how all clearing of essential habitat will not exceed the areas in reference table 1 of the code being: - a. for dense and mid-dense regional ecosystems 0.5 hectares; - b. for sparse and very sparse regional ecosystems 2 hectares; and - c. for grassland regional ecosystems 5 hectares.